Denise Richards Signs On For Role On ‘The Bold And The Beautiful’ After Filming First Season Of ‘RHOBH’

 “She can only say a handful of words and there are times when she feels like her age in understanding, and then other times where it feels she’s emotionally 3 years old,” Richards continued.
 “It’s been challenging.
 I’m learning every day because they don’t really have a road map for her particular case.”

-Fans of RHOBH can expect to see some of the struggles pan out of this season of the show, where Denise says she will be her authentic self.
+Fans of RHOBH can expect to see some of the struggles pan out during this season of the show, where Denise says she will be her authentic self.